airsoftnorge/mundana/_posts/005_guides/2023-02-20-peltor-coms-troubleshooting.md

 </div>

 - Method 2: Identifying pinout without the model number.
-	- These options are verified using a multimeter to verify pinouts.
 	- Headset
 		- Use the microphone socket and the J11 plug to verify pinout of the headset according to [this overview](https://airsoftnorge.com/Peltor-J11-4pin/). `To be verified`
 		- Depending on the diameter of your voltmeter prongs you might want to use a little wire as inbetween to not mess up the socket.